Skip to main content

 Fish that may eat smaller tank mates

 Predation does not run on a polite schedule.
-Most of these species hunt at dawn, at lights-out, or all night, which is when the rest of the tank is asleep.
-Stock the predator last, in a tank that already has cover and broken sightlines, and resist adding small fish later as decoration.
-Adult gape on a fully-grown specimen rarely matches what the shop tank suggests.
+Many of these species hunt at dawn, lights-out, or overnight.
+Stock the predator last in a tank that already has cover and broken sightlines, and do not add small "dither" fish later as decoration.
+Adult gape rarely matches what the shop tank suggested.

 Fish on this list